 For compiled code to be executed on the platform, there are two prerequisites on the executable program that must be fulfilled.
 The executable program might be either a built application or JamaicaVM.
-Firstly, in order to load compiled code from a JAR, the base program must have the property jamaica. jaraccelerator.load set to true.
-Secondly, one of the compiled bytecode files in the JAR must match the platform and VM variant of the executable program.
-For instance, a program built for linux-x86 multicore will only be able to run bytecode compiled for linux-x86 multicore.
+Firstly, in order to load compiled code from a JAR, the executable program must have the property jamaica. jaraccelerator.load set to true.
+Secondly the required accelerator interface version of the executable program must match the interface version of the Jamaica JAR Accelerator used for accelerating the JAR.
+The accelerator interface version identifies the JamaicaVM API provided for the compiled bytecode.
+Finally, the Jamaica JAR Accelerator used for accelerating the JAR must match the platform, and VM variant of the executable program.
+For instance, a program built for linux-x86 multicore will only be able to run bytecode compiled for linux-x86 multicore.2